Priors in Deep Image Restoration and Enhancement: A Survey: Introduction

-The main contributions of this study are five folds: (I) We provide a comprehensive overview of priors in deep image restoration and enhancement, including two major parts, ruled priors (Sec.~\ref{sec:ruled_prior}) and latent priors (Sec.~\ref{sec:la_prior}).
-(II) We propose a general mathematical fundamental of the effectiveness of priors in image restoration and enhancement tasks based on the geometric theory (Sec.~\ref{sec:definition}).
-(III) We analyze the connection among different priors and the application of each prior in different deep image restoration and enhancement tasks hierarchically and structurally (Sec.~\ref{sec:discussion}).
-(IV) We discuss the open challenges of utilizing priors with deep image restoration and enhancement tasks and identify future directions to provide guidance to further research in this field (Sec.~\ref{sec:discussion}).
-(V) We create an open-source repository that provides a taxonomy of all mentioned works and code links.
+The main contributions of this study are five folds: \textbf{(I)} We provide a comprehensive overview of priors in deep image restoration and enhancement, including four major parts: structure priors (Sec. \ref{primary-prior:structure}), statistical priors (Sec. \ref{primary-prior:statistic}), semantic priors (Sec. \ref{primary-prior:semantic}), and deep learning-based priors (Sec. \ref{primary-prior:deep-learning}). \textbf{(II)} We propose a general mathematical fundamental of the effectiveness of priors in image restoration and enhancement tasks based on the geometric theory (Sec.~\ref{sec:definition}). \textbf{(III)} We analyze the connection among different priors and the application of each prior in different deep image restoration and enhancement tasks hierarchically and structurally (Sec.~\ref{sec:discussion}). \textbf{(IV)} We discuss the open challenges of utilizing priors with deep image restoration and enhancement tasks and identify future directions to guide further research in this field, especially large-scale foundation models as priors (Sec.~\ref{sec:discussion}). \textbf{(V)} We create an open-source repository with a taxonomy of all mentioned works and code links.
 Our open-source repository will be updated regularly with new submissions in this research direction, and we hope it will shed light on future research.
-The repository link is \href{https://github.com/yunfanLu/Awesome-Image-Prior}{https://github.com/yunfanLu/Awesome-Image-Prior}.

-Meanwhile, we highlight and benchmark some representative priors on certain image restoration and enhancement tasks in Tab.1-8. \textit{ Due to the lack of space, we show the experimental results of some representative priors for deep image restoration and enhancement tasks in the supplementary material. }
+The repository link is \href{https://github.com/VLIS2022/Awesome-Image-Prior}{GitHub Link}\footnote{\href{https://github.com/VLIS2022/Awesome-Image-Prior}{github.com/VLIS2022/Awesome-Image-Prior}}.
+Meanwhile, we highlight and benchmark some representative priors on certain image restoration and enhancement tasks in Tab. {1}-{8}. \textit{ Due to the lack of space, we show the experimental results of some representative priors for deep image restoration and enhancement tasks in the supplementary material. }